bachir8k/moodle4.5-dev/documentation/operations.md

     *   First, drop the existing database on the server to ensure a clean import.
     *   Then, import the backup file into the server's PostgreSQL container.
     ```bash
-    # Example commands to be run on the server
+    # Example commands to be run on the server (from the moodle4.5 directory)
     docker-compose exec -T moodle-db dropdb -U moodle moodle
     docker-compose exec -T moodle-db createdb -U moodle moodle
     gunzip < moodle-database.sql.gz | docker-compose exec -T moodle-db psql -U moodle -d moodle